 For many of us, January was a healthy start to the New Year.
 We tried to get back on track after all those crescent rolls and Christmas cookies.
 We’ve done a pretty good job resisting temptation, and for that we should be proud.

-That said, this Sunday’s NFL championship game is a day of snacking, sweets and delicious spreads.
-And it’s in February … so it’s time to allow ourselves to indulge in some of our favorite flavors.
-No matter which team you’re rooting for (or if you’re just watching for the commercials this year), you can certainly enjoy these yummy dip recipes from our Kimpton chefs.
+That said, the Big Game is a day of snacking, sweets and delicious spreads.
+And it’s February… so it’s time to allow ourselves to indulge in some of our favorite flavors.
+No matter which team you’re rooting for (or if you’re just watching for the commercials this year), you can certainly enjoy these yummy dip recipes from our chefs.

 We suggest buying several bags of chips … these dips are that good.